syedm83/pomodoro_project/README.md

 ![Screenshot (22)](https://github.com/user-attachments/assets/98a36bf4-f7e7-46df-a5ff-2ceab96024d1)

-To add: break button, logo,
-        customizable tasks list!:
+<h2>Coming Soon: customizable tasks list </h2>
-        Add Task: A user should be able to input a task description and add it to the list.
+        <p>Add Task: A user should be able to input a task description and add it to the list.</p>
-        Task Timer: Associate each task with a Pomodoro cycle (or several), allowing users to track time spent on individual tasks.
+        <p>Task Timer: Associate each task with a Pomodoro cycle, allowing users to track time spent on individual tasks.</p>
-        Task Status: Mark tasks as "completed" once done.
+        <p>Task Status: Mark tasks as "completed" once done.</p>
-        Task Deletion: Allow users to remove tasks from the list if needed.
+        <p>Task Deletion: Allow users to remove tasks from the list if needed.</p>
-        Persistence: Optionally, store tasks locally using localStorage so they persist between sessions. (login function)
+        <p>Persistence: Optionally, store tasks locally using localStorage so they persist between sessions. (login function)</p>